chocolateboy/uncommonjs/README.md

 `exports` is an alias for `module.exports`, so named assignments to `exports` are identical to named assignments to `module.exports`.

 The first time a named export is assigned, it is given the specified name.
-If subsequent assignments are made with the same name, they are assigned unique names by appending numeric suffixes, e.g.: `foo`, `foo_1`, `foo_2` etc.
+Assignments to the same name with the same value are ignored.
+If different values are assigned to the same name, they are assigned unique names by appending numeric suffixes, e.g.: `foo`, `foo_1`, `foo_2` etc.

 In addition to named exports, default exports can be assigned directly to `module.exports`.
 Note: unlike named exports, which can be assigned to